'Embodiment of evil': Jayme Closs kidnapper sentenced to die in prison

 On Jan.
 10, when Patterson left the cabin, the girl escaped and police subsequently arrested Patterson.

-Additional reporting by Andrew Hay; Editing by Scott Malone and Alistair Bell
+Reporting by Joey Peters; Additional reporting and writing by Andrew Hay; Editing by Scott Malone, Alistair Bell and Leslie Adler